mpshmakov/wikipedia_film_data_acquirer/README.md

-## Wikipedia File Data Acquirer
+## Wikipedia Film Data Acquirer

-[write a description of the project]
+This project, the `Wikipedia Film Data Acquirer`, is a sophisticated tool designed to systematically harvest and collate information about films from Wikipedia, providing cinephiles and researchers with a rich dataset for analysis and exploration of cinematic history and trends.

 ### Install Dependencies